 If you've decided on pursuing a graduate degree, congratulations on taking a step towards self-development.
 Learning is a lifelong journey – regardless of whether you are an undergraduate, a first jobber or have already been working for some time, and have decided to return to the books, any time can be the right time to continue along the educational path.

-This said, choosing your field of interest isn’t just about following trends.
-With a diverse number of graduate development programmes to choose from, you need to make the right decision as you’ll be spending valuable resources – time, effort and money – to pursue a graduate programme.
+In Singapore, the number of people enrolling in higher degree courses has been rising steadily over the years.
+With a diverse number of graduate development programmes available for you to choose from, it is important that you make the right decision as you'll be spending valuable resources – time, effort and money – to pursue a graduate programme."

 Why are you furthering your studies?